-George Mountbatten, Marquess of Milford Haven, has never been one to shy away from a business venture that he believed in, and one of the business principles that seems to resonate with him is the democratization of services used by the general public.
+George Mountbatten, Marquess of Milford Haven, has never been one to shy away from a business venture that he believed in, and one of the business principles that seems to resonate with him is the access to different services and the option of saving money through the process of comparison and free choice of the general public.
 We have seen this before in his career even as far back as the early days of mainstream internet use, and in the past few years, George Mountbatten has continued to find opportunities to create a fairer, more competitive market for everyday consumers.
 One of the latest and most promising examples is his MoneyGuru project, launched in Brazil in 2014.

 George Mountbatten: uSwitch and MoneyGuru.
 From London to São Paulo

 Brazil is one of the most interesting emerging markets today from the perspective of a businessman and investor.
 Major overhauls made by the nation’s government have spurred growth in small business activity for about a decade and a half now, thanks in part to tax reforms which began to be implemented in the year 2003.

 Since around 2010, several Latin American countries have seen a boom in interest from foreign investors and entrepreneurs looking to capitalize on the unique opportunities presented by these sorts of emerging markets.
 Brazil in particular has seen a considerable influx of both aspiring and established business owners from other countries all over the world.
 This may be, in part, due to the country’s apparent receptiveness to the e-commerce trend that has already taken a firm hold in North American and European markets.
 A ready and willing consumer base, combined with growing internet and mobile penetration, makes for an attractive set of circumstances in which to undertake a startup business endeavor.